Courses in Scotland

 Amber box with letter H

-Workload rep training 2: Workload campaign in action, inspections and investigations - June 2025, UK wide course.
+Workload rep training 2: Workload campaign in action, inspections and investigation - November, Online

 This short course is open to UCU activists and reps who want to build upon their knowledge of workload as a health and safety hazard in the workplace.
 The UCU workload campaign gives us the tools to tackle increasing workloads and working hours.
 The failure of employers to protect staff from excessive workloads and stress is damaging our health, our students' education, and our ability to organise to defend ourselves and our sector In this course you will work through practical examples and explore ideas around how to use the safety rep functions to identify and reduce excessive workloads.
-You must have completed the Workload reps 1 course to be eligible to attend this course.